 [Loading animation.
 Image source: Dribbble]

-A user’s first impression is significant, and creative fantastic greeting animations can help you engage users from the start.
+A user’s first impression is significant, and create fantastic greeting animations can help you engage users from the start.
 Moreover, they can entertain users and make them want to use your product again.
 Let’s examine the most common types of welcoming animations to understand how they captivate people.

 These animations are one of the most eye-catching, and they may appear on a web app’s homepage.
 They help users relax, offering some light meditation.
 Particle animations can be interactive or non-interactive.